 Bulimia is linked to a fear of getting fat, but the underlying problem normally relates to emotional and mental health.

-Brain imaging technology has shown differences in brain response between women with bulimia and those without when shown pictures of slim women and of food.
+Brain imaging technology has shown differences in brain response between women with bulimia and those without when shown pictures of slim women and food.

 Eating disorders often emerge in puberty, a time of major hormonal changes and growing awareness of the body.
 Findings from a 2007 study suggest that changes in ovarian hormones may increase the risk.